 I was constantly looked at, as if I was a weird monster coming from another planet.
-From the father holding his daughter hand at my sight, to the teenage girl laughing out loud pointing a finger to me in Thiru or the street sale-person in Agra yelling “Negro” at me.
+From the father holding his daughter hand at my sight, to the teenage girls laughing out loud pointing a finger to me in Thiru or the street sale-persons in Agra yelling “Negro” at me or thegrandmother beating in public her granddaughter after a hug with me.
 Streets after streets I was the centre of the attention.
-It was not necessarily curiosity, you could often feel that it was disdain.
-It is destabilizing the fact that people can be so open about their ignorance, racism and sexism and it is overwhelming.
+It was not curiosity, it was something else.
+It is destabilizing and overwhelming how people can be so open about their ignorance, racism and sexism.

 To a Black woman wishing to travel there I would advice to be prepared mentally for this type of reactions.
-To meditate often about this travel and to affirm each day your purpose.
-To travel to India , you need to be thick-skinned, or you will forcibly become thick-skinned.
+To meditate often on this travel and to affirm each day your purpose.
+To travel to India, you need to be thick-skinned, or you will forcibly become thick-skinned.

 In India I have learned to think differently, to challenge my views.
 I have learned that I could adapt quickly, that I can be more patient than I thought.
 I have acquired a number of beneficial habits.
 These habits include writing, documenting my personal experiences as a therapeutic practice.
 Seeking and learning to enjoy my own company also begun in India.
 I fell even more in love with travelling in this country.In India, I have progressively adopted a new lifestyle that I maintained and am benefitting from today.
 India is that type of destination that inevitably provokes self-reflection, mental renewal and self-development.